-- 40 (a) Except as provided in subsection (b), this [act] applies to a proceeding in which a nonparent seeks custody of or visitation with a child. - 42 (b) This [act] does not apply:
+- 39 (a) Except as provided in subsection (b), this [act] applies to a proceeding in which a 40 nonparent seeks custody of or visitation with a child. - 41 (b) This [act] does not apply:

 1 (1) to a proceeding between nonparents, unless a parent is a party to the 2 proceeding; 3 (2) to a child-custody proceeding that pertains to an Indian child as defined in the 4 Indian Child Welfare Act, 25 U.S.C.
-Section 1903, to the extent that the proceeding is governed 5 by the Indian Child Welfare Act; 6 (3) to a child who is the subject of an ongoing proceeding under [cite to law of 7 this state other than this [act] regarding [guardianship of a person,] child abuse, child neglect, or 8 dependency of a child]; or 9 (4) to a claim of a nonparent seeking custody of or visitation with a child based or 10 the nonparent having served as a foster parent.
+Section 1903, to the extent that the proceeding is governed 5 by the Indian Child Welfare Act; 6 (3) to a child who is the subject of [an ongoing proceeding regarding guardianship 7 of a person or] an ongoing proceeding initiated by the state pursuant to [insert reference to other 8 state law pertaining to child abuse, child neglect, or dependency of a child]; or 9 (4) to a claim of a nonparent seeking custody of or visitation with a child based on 10 the nonparent having served as a foster parent.
 11 (c) Relief under this [act] is not available during the effective period of a custody or 12 visitation arrangement entered under [cite to this state's Uniform Deployed Parents Custody and 13 Visitation Act] [or] [other law of this state dealing with custody and visitation with a child of a 14 deployed parent].
-15 16 17 18 19 20 21 22 23 24 Legislative Note: The phrase "guardianship of the person" in subsection $(b)(3)$ is in brackets to give the enacting state an option to include the phrase, in the list of proceedings that are excluded from coverage under the act.
-It is recommended that if a state's guardianship law allows a court to grant visitation to a nonparent, then the proceedings involving guardianship of the person of a child would be included in the list of proceedings not covered by this act.
-However, if the guardianship law of the state does not provide for a court to grant visitation with a child to a nonparent, then the phrase "guardianship of the person" should not be included in subsection $(b)(3)$ to allow court to order visitation of a child who is the subject of a guardianship proceeding.
+15 16 17 18 19 20 21 22 23 24 Legislative Note: The phrase "guardianship of the person" in subsection (b)(3) is in brackets to give the enacting state an option to include the phrase in the list of proceedings that are excluded from coverage under the act.
+It is recommended that if a state's guardianship law allows a court to order visitation to a nonparent, then the proceedings involving guardianship of the person of a child would be included in the list of proceedings not covered by this act.
+However, if the guardianship law of the state does not provide for a court to order visitation with a child to a nonparent, then the phrase "guardianship of the person" should not be included in subsection (b)(3) to allow court to order visitation of a child who is the subject of a guardianship proceeding.
 25 26 Comment 27 28 29 30 31 The scope provision in Section 3(a) encompasses disputes between a nonparent and a parent regarding custody or visitation, including a determination of whether the nonparent has standing.
 The provision also covers proceedings in which the nonparent and parent seek to enter an agreed order regarding custody or visitation.
 32 Section 3(b)(2) is based on the Indian Child Welfare Act provision of the Uniform Child